Recovery for Codependency in Sterling, VA—Therapists and Counselors

 Lisa is the quintessential sweet-heart.
 Everyone likes Lisa, and understandably.
 She would do anything for anyone.
 Lisa especially loves her family, and she sees herself as the family’s rock.
 Her husband is a great guy, but has some issues.
 He has had a hard time keeping a steady job, and he blames the downturn in the economy.
 Lisa’s husband, however, had not slowed his spending.
 They are thousands of dollars in debt.
 They can make the payments because Lisa has picked up extra hours at her job.
 She also cancelled a trip to see her friend to save the money.
 At times, Lisa feels upset that she has to do this, but then she reminds herself that this is her job.
 She loves seeing her husband happy.
 If Lisa didn’t do it, who would?

 Lisa, without a question, loves her husband deeply, but her actions may be hurting herself and her husband.
 Lisa may be codependent.
 People often shield their loved ones from the consequences of their choices, and in the process, they put their own emotional, financial, or physical health in jeopardy.

-Codependency is a serious relational problem, and the therapists at Thriveworks Sterling understand what it takes to recover from it and establish healthy relational boundaries.
+Codependency is a serious relational problem, and the therapists and psychologists at Thriveworks Sterling understand what it takes to recover from it and establish healthy relational boundaries.